jimward1963/numpy-random/README.md

 Finally, the use of seeds in generating pseudorandom numbers is explained.

 ## Uploading to GitHub
-As with the Jupyter notebook for the Anscombe Quartet data, I could not upload my Jupyter notebook to GitHub.
-There seems to be a problem with my accessibility on my Command line mode.
+As with the Jupyter notebook for the Anscombe Quartet data, I could not upload my Jupyter notebook to GitHub earlier on in the project.
+There appeared to be a problem with my accessibility on my Command line mode.

 ## References
 https://docs.scipy.org/doc/numpy-1.15.1/reference/routines.random.html